Document Tree

 └── product2

-6. Flux Agent: The Flux agent is responsible for detecting changes in the environment repository and deploying those changes to the corresponding environment for each product.
+6. Flux Agent (managed by Intershop): The Flux Agent is responsible for detecting changes in the environment repository and deploying those changes to the corresponding environment for each product.

-The CD pipeline should be designed to automate the entire release process, from code changes to deployment, in order to reduce the chance of human error and to ensure consistent results.
+The CD pipeline should be designed to automate the entire release process, from code changes to deployment, to reduce the chance of human error and ensure consistent results.

 Product Process